sblunt/orbitize/docs/tutorials.rst

 ``orbitize`` API (and to learn how to modify priors), check out "Modifying Priors."
-For an advanced plotting demo, see "Advanced Plotting," and to learn about the differences between OFTI and MCMC algorithms, we suggest "OFTI vs MCMC."
+For an advanced plotting demo, see "Advanced Plotting," and to learn about the differences between OFTI and MCMC algorithms, we suggest "MCMC vs OFTI Comparison."

 Many of these tutorials are also available as jupyter notebooks `here <https://github.com/sblunt/orbitize/tree/master/docs>`_.